 We often hear that we’re supposed to speak the truth in love, but this tends to be something we refrain from practicing.
 Why?
 Because it’s awkward.
 Confrontation is inconvenient.
 Yet we need these hard conversations to identify blind spots and move toward growth.
 For this teaching, Rita uses her own experience to build a case for honest, courageous leadership.

-New studies newsletter: discover new studies coming each month by signing up for our newsletter.
+New devotionals newsletter: discover new devotionals coming each month by signing up for our newsletter.